-Note there’s an entire accompanying band involved (guitarist, keyboardist, trombonist, bassist, trumpeter, drummer, and rhythm guitarist) in the big screen musical adaptation, whereas in the game you’re a duet, and only then if you choose the two player option.
+Note there’s an entire accompanying band involved (guitarist, keyboardist, trombonist, bassist, trumpeter, drummer, and rhythm guitarist) in the big-screen musical adaptation, whereas in the game you’re a duet, and only then if you choose the two-player option.
 If you complete the game on your lonesome, your reward is to perform as a solo artist, which strikes me as a bit sad given that ‘brothers’ kind of suggests you should at least play as a double act.
 Well if John Belushi at the age of only 33 hadn’t blown his own brains out with a heroin-cocaine ‘speedball’ cocktail in 1982 anyway.
-Had he still been around in 1984 he would have played Dr. Peter Venkman in Ghostbusters alongside writer and co-star, Dan Aykroyd.
+Had he still been around in 1984 he would have played Dr Peter Venkman in Ghostbusters alongside writer and co-star, Dan Aykroyd.
 Such a waste.
-No offense, Bill, of course.
+No offence, Bill, of course.

 John’s brother Jim was hoped to star in the 1998 sequel, Blues Brothers 2000, as brother Zee Blues, though wasn’t available due to other filming commitments.
 This time it’s Elwood who is being released from prison determined to turn his life around, only not with the help of Jake as much like in real life he has passed away.
 Instead, helping him reform the band is Mack McTeer, the barkeep soulman played by John Goodman.